Grand Challenges Climate Science Communication Fellowship

 The issues within the realm of climate science research can quickly become complex and technical, limiting the potential impact the research can have.
 Grand Challenge Fellows learn how to communicate these complex issues to a broader audience in a way that they feel will have the greatest impact.
 Scholars meet as a cohort throughout the semester to get feedback on their projects and practice their presentation skills.
 Public speaking is an important tool to have in the professional world, but it can be intimidating to get started.
 The cohort is designed to ease fellows into public presentations and the process of peer review.

-Passionate About Climate Science Issues?
+Passionate About Water and Climate Science Issues?

 Students who have conducted their own climate science related research are also encouraged to participate.
 In April, Grand Challenge scholars present their communication projects at the UROC conference which is a fantastic opportunity to bring attention to your research beyond the scope of your department.
-After the conference the projects are posted on UNM websites, all designed to bring awareness to developing climate sciemce issues across departments.
+After the conference the projects are posted on UNM websites, all designed to bring awareness to developing climate science issues across departments.
 If you do decide to use your own research you will still receive the same support from the GC team as the rest of the cohort, including a faculty mentor.

 $1000 Stipend

 Each Grand Challenge Fellow who is accepted to participate receives a $1000 stipend and an additional $100 for materials and supplies.
 The stipend is dispensed in two increments of $500.
-The first is to be received after the application and mentor-matching process and the second comes after the completion of the project and presentation at the UROC Conference on April 11, 2025.
+The first is to be received after the application and mentor-matching process and the second comes after the completion of the project and presentation at the UROC Conference on Friday, April 17, 2026.

 Student Application Information:

-• Applications available here Wednesday, November 6th.
+Applications available here Wednesday, November 5th.

 • You are not required to commit to the project idea that you apply with.